EnyoyX-HQ/landing/README.md

 ## Pull Requests
 All pull requests must be reviewed and checks completed before the code is pushed/merged from the envoyx-qa branch to the master branch to be deployed to the website.

-<b>NOTE: DO NOT ATTEMPT TO DELETE the envoyx-qa branch after the pull request has been merged successfully</b>
+<b>NOTE: DO NOT ATTEMPT TO DELETE</b> the envoyx-qa branch after the pull request has been merged successfully

-## Github Workflows (CI/CD)
+## Github Workflows
-1. lint.yml - content
-2. npm-build.yml - content
-3. stale-issues-pr.yml - content
+This is where automated testing and deployment happens and can be found in this [path](./.github/workflows/lint.yml).

+The project utilizes GitHub Actions for Continuous Integration and Deployment (CI/CD) each time a change is pushed to the <b>envoyx-qa</b> and <b>master</b> branches.

 ## Learn More